Hop Along: History

 Hop Along began as an acoustic freak folk solo project known as Hop Along, Queen Ansleis in 2004, during Frances Quinlan's senior year in high school.
+The name "Hop Along" is derived from a nickname Quinlan received in high school for being a slow walker, and "Queen Ansleis" was derived from the name of a wild flower, which Quinlan intentionally misspelled so it could be the name of a character.

 Quinlan released their debut album Freshman Year in the summer of 2005.

-Quinlan performed an acoustic solo act for several years as they honed their style.
-"I would envy [full ensembles] because I thought that a band inherently carries more energy than a person does solo.
+Quinlan performed an acoustic solo act for several years as they honed their style, stating "I would envy [full ensembles] because I thought that a band inherently carries more energy than a person does solo.
 I suppose you could argue that point, but when I was playing by myself it was just out of necessity.
 I wanted to play and I just couldn’t seem to get a band together.
 I wanted to write and I didn’t want to wait for anybody."

 Three years after Quinlan's first album, their brother Mark joined the project as drummer, followed by bassist Tyler Long in 2009.
-After their new formation, the band's name was shortened to Hop Along.
-The band went on to release an EP, Wretches, in 2009.
-They released their second full-length album Get Disowned on May 5, 2012, winning a highly positive critical response from the independent music press.
-Quinlan stated they wished to have the album produced by a friend as opposed to a stranger.
+As a trio, the band's name was shortened to Hop Along.
+The group's first release was an EP titled Wretches in 2009, followed by their second full-length album Get Disowned on May 5, 2012.
+The album was a critical success in the independent music press.
+Quinlan said they wanted the album to be produced by a friend rather than a stranger.
 The band approached Joe Reinhart of Algernon Cadwallader, who Quinlan had met through the Philadelphia basement show scene, to produce the album.
 Reinhart was later added to the band's lineup on lead guitar.

 In October 2014, Hop Along signed to indie rock label Saddle Creek Records, which released the band's third full-length record, Painted Shut, on May 4, 2015.

+The band toured with Modest Mouse and The War On Drugs in 2015.

 On January 22, 2018, the title and tracklisting of the band's fourth full-length record was revealed.
-The first single "How Simple" appeared on streaming sites the next day after a postcard vinyl was sent in the mail.
+The lead single "How Simple" appeared on streaming sites the next day after a postcard vinyl was sent in the mail.
 The nine-track Bark Your Head Off, Dog was released on April 6, 2018.
 It was recorded by Joe Reinhart and Kyle Pulley at Headroom Studios.

+Hop Along embarked on a US tour of the Midwest and East Coast in the fall of 2021, their first tour since before the COVID-19 pandemic.
+The tour included a performance with Dr. Dog at the Shelburne Museum in Vermont.

+On September 23, 2023, the band announced on X the cancellation of a planned Halloween show with Japanese Breakfast due to "unforeseen circumstances beyond [the band's] control".